 "Woah!
 You scared me by just popping up like that.
-Cool super power.
+Cool superpower.
 Do you have any other new ones?
 Oh, here are your clothes.
 No one at work caught me buying all the biggest items.
 Your receipt is in the bag.
-Your bank save is all the talk at work.
+When you saved all those people at the bank is all the talk at work.
 I'm, like, dudes I've met him in person.
 I'm his go-to guy for clothes."
 He places his hands up, palms toward the Defender in Green, "But, hey, I kept quiet about you.
 No one knows but me.
 Be careful, the news station posted a reward for anyone who can get a good picture of you.
 Don't worry, I didn't bring my camera.

 "I appreciate you keeping me a secret."

 The Defender in Green goes to the bundle of clothes, removes the receipt, crumples it up, and throws it in the fire.

 After bidding goodbye to Ryan, he decided to fly back to Misty's house.
 As he was lifting off the ground, a spotlight lit him up.
 Then another and another.
 He was bathed in light from three sides.
 He was about to fly away until he saw Ryan being held by the police.
 He stopped floating and descended to the ground.
 He was instantly surrounded.

 "Underwood Police Department!
 Put your hands in the air and don't move!"
 One Police officer yelled.
 As three other officers approached with their guns drawn, Matthew just stood still.
 "Put your hands into the air, in the air now!" he shouted.
 Matthew complied knowing what was coming next.
 As the same officer came over to handcuff him, he attempted to reach for Matthew's wrists.
 He couldn't reach them.
 Instead of waiting for the officer to tell him to lower his arms, he lowered them himself.
 He was then cuffed by the officer.